XREADGROUP GROUP group consumer [COUNT count] [BLOCK milliseconds] [NOACK] STREAMS key [key ...] id [id ...]

 >ID, which means that the consumer want to receive only messages that were never delivered to any other consumer.
 It just means, give me new messages.

-- Any other ID, that is, 0 or any other valid ID or incomplete ID (just the millisecond time part), will have the effect of returning entries that are pending for the consumer sending the command.
+- Any other ID, that is, 0 or any other valid ID or incomplete ID (just the millisecond time part), will have the effect of returning entries that are pending for the consumer sending the command with IDs greater than the one provided.
 So basically if the ID is not

->, then the command will just let the client access its pending entries: delivered to it, but not yet acknowledged.
+>, then the command will just let the client access its pending entries: messages delivered to it, but not yet acknowledged.
+Note that in this case, both

 What happens when a message is delivered to a consumer?

-- If the message was never delivered to anyone, that is, if we are talking about a new message, then a PEL (Pending Entry List) is created.
+- If the message was never delivered to anyone, that is, if we are talking about a new message, then a PEL (Pending Entries List) is created.

 Normally you use the command like that in order to get new messages and process them.
 In pseudo-code: